 Tax write-offs, also known as deductions, are subtracted from your gross income so that you're taxed on a lower amount.
 It's essentially a way to lower your tax bill.
 Common itemized deductions include property and real estate taxes charged by your state or local government.
 Charitable contributions can be deducted, as can student loan interest and home mortgage interest.
 If you have any gambling losses or capital losses, you may be able to write off those as well.

 There are also some health-related deductions available.
-Medical and dental expenses throughout the year can be deducted, but only if they amount to a high percentage of your income (for the 2018 tax year 7.5% of income and for 2019 and after, this increases to 10%).
+Medical and dental expenses throughout the year can be deducted, but only if they amount to a high percentage of your income (10% starting in 2019).

 Work-related deductions/write-offs may include things like travel and entertainment expenses that aren't reimbursed by your employer.